mypaint/libmypaint/README.md

     $ ./autogen.sh

-Note that it also runs the first configure.
-If you don't want this to happen, set the $NOCONFIGURE environment variable.

 This script is for the hackers who want to generate the configure script the first time from `configure.ac`.
 Users won't have to deal with it